hperrin/svelte-material-ui/SVELTEKIT.md

 # SvelteKit Installation

-(You can also check out the [SvelteKit example repo](https://github.com/hperrin/smui-example-sveltekit).)

 You will need to install the packages you use individually as well as the theme package.

 ```sh